St. Louis Commercial Roofing

 Commercial Roof Challenges in St. Louis

 St. Louis commercial roofs contend with hail, straight-line winds, severe thunderstorms, and freeze-thaw cycles.
-These are the same conditions that punish residential roofs, amplified across larger surface areas.
-Flat roof systems have specific failure modes that building owners and property managers should understand.
+These are the same conditions that punish residential roofs, amplified across the large, mostly flat surface areas typical of commercial buildings.
+Flat and low-slope membrane systems have specific failure modes that building owners and property managers should understand, and most of the flat roof repairs we get called for in St. Louis trace back to the four patterns below.

-Our Solution: We assess drainage during every inspection and address tapered insulation, drain cleaning, or drainage redesign as part of replacement scope when needed.
+Our Solution: We assess drainage on every inspection and address tapered insulation, drain and scupper cleaning, additional drains, or drainage redesign as part of the repair or replacement scope.
+We verify actual installed slope rather than trusting the drawings, since deck irregularities often reduce effective drainage.
 Code often requires positive drainage on replacements.

 Hail Damage to Membrane Systems